Things To Do In Reykjavík In July

 Can you see the northern lights in July in Reykjavík?

-The lights, also known as aurora, are caused by a constant stream of charged particles which travel across space from the Sun to Earth, exciting gas atoms in our atmosphere which then give off that mysterious glow.
+The lights, also known as aurora, are caused by a constant stream of charged particles that travel across space from the Sun to Earth, exciting gas atoms in our atmosphere, which then give off that mysterious glow.

 Although this stream of particles — known as the solar wind — never stops, the lights produced require a dark sky against which to be seen.
 And since the midnight sun keeps the skies relatively light in July, you are unlikely to see the aurora.
 Your best chance would be in December or January when the nights are the longest and deepest.